erikengervall/parallax-vanilla/README.md

 ### Data attributes: Customize individual elements

 Data attributes allows for fine control over each individual parallax effect.
-You can define settings through JavaScript and then apply data attributes to selected elements.
+Since JavaScript settings are set for all container and block elements, the data attributes simply overwrite the settings for the affected elements.

 ```html
 <div class="pv-container" pv-height="100vh">